Highcliffe and Walkford

-Highcliffe and Walkford is a ward in Christchurch, Dorset.
+Highcliffe and Walkford is a civil parish and electoral ward in Christchurch, Dorset.
 Since 2019, the ward has elected 2 councillors to Bournemouth, Christchurch and Poole Council.

 History

 The ward has a parish council of the same name.
 On 8 July 2022, councillor and former mayor of Christchurch Nick Geary died.

 Geography

 The ward is in the far east of the council area, and covers the areas of Highcliffe and Walkford.

 Councillors

 The ward is currently represented by two independent councillors.